A one day seminar with Lyn Hay & Pru Mitchell

 Discover a diverse range of e book providers/resources available and compare access policies and issues including contracts, licensing, digital rights management, budgeting, ownership models, flexibility & diversity.

 Be introducted to a range of Web 2.0 curation tools and provides examples of school library curation sites.

 Explore the new standard for resource description and access (RDA) and what this means for school libraries.

 Consider future directions for search, and challenges of managing e-resources.

-This course is accredited by the NSW IT to AITSL National Teaching Standards.
+This course is accredited by the BOSTES & TQI ACT to Australian National Teaching Standards.

 a book by its cover holding us back